New York Medical and Vascular Care

-Your New York Specialty Clinics provider reviews your medical history and symptoms and uses a blood test to confirm diabetes.
-They might recommend you undergo other diagnostic tests to detect or rule out additional health problems.
+Your New York Medical Vascular Care provider reviews your medical history and symptoms and uses a blood test to confirm diabetes.
+They might recommend additional diagnostic tests to detect or rule out other health problems.

-Diabetes treatments often include weight loss, healthy eating, controlling your carbohydrate intake, and regular exercise, as well as taking oral medications or using insulin as needed to keep blood sugar in check.
+Diabetes treatments often include weight loss, healthy eating, controlling carbohydrate intake, regular exercise, and taking oral medications or insulin as needed.

 Don’t let uncontrolled diabetes cause serious health problems when simple treatments are available.
-Schedule an appointment with New York Specialty Clinics by phone or book online today.
+Schedule an appointment with New York Medical Vascular Care by phone or book online today.

 - High cholesterol